fedora-selinux/selinux-policy/policy/flask/flask_documentation.md

 **override_creds** - Allow *source* to override its credentials to *target*.

 **sqpoll** - Allow *source* to create an io\_uring kernel polling thread. *target* is always equal to *source*.

+**cmd** - Allow *source* to pass commands to special file *target* (`IORING_OP_URING_CMD`).
+The semantics of the commands are defined by the kernel subsystem/module implementing the special file's operations and may be subject to other access checks.
+See also kernel commits [2a5840124009](https://git.kernel.org/torvalds/c/2a5840124009) and [f4d653dcaa4e](https://git.kernel.org/torvalds/c/f4d653dcaa4e).